 What Does a Data Scientist Do?

+You know what is data science, and you must be wondering what exactly is this job role like - here's the answer.
 A data scientist analyzes business data to extract meaningful insights.
 In other words, a data scientist solves business problems through a series of steps, including:

 - Before tackling the data collection and analysis, the data scientist determines the problem by asking the right questions and gaining understanding.